 Allowing him to capture the depth and power of a stand-up bass, the rich tonal timbre of the acoustic cello, and the bright crispness of violin solos and harmonies.
 Wytold creates his own rock-orchestral accompaniment through live-looping, often accompanied by bass, viola, violin, flute, saxophone, guitar, banjo, and/or percussion.

-Most recently, Wytold performed his original compositions with the National Symphony Orchestra for a sold-out audience of 3,000 at Echo Stage, which the Washington Post hailed as "virtuosic" and "hard to top".
-Two of his songs are featured in the Sundance award-winning documentary, Blood Brother, and he has been selected to study and collaborate with Yo-Yo Ma's Silk Road Ensemble in their 2015 Global Musician Workshop.
-Wytold has performed at the Sundance Film Festival, the Kennedy Center Millennium Stage, the Smithsonian American Art Museum, the French Embassy, the National Geographic Museum, the Strathmore Performing Arts Center, the Levine School of Music, the Phillips Collection, Sydney-Harman Hall, the DC Jazz Festival, the Clarice Smith Center for the Performing Arts, the Atlas Performing Arts Center, and the National Cherry Blossom Festival, among many other venues.
+Wytold recently performed his original compositions with the National Symphony Orchestra for a sold-out audience of 3,000 at Echo Stage, which the Washington Post hailed as "virtuosic" and "hard to top".
+He will join the NSO again in on February 28, 2016, at the Kennedy Center Concert Hall as part of their Family Concert Series.
+Two of Wytold's songs are featured in the Sundance award-winning documentary, Blood Brother, which received an EMMY-nomination for Outstanding Music and Sound.
+Wytold was selected to study and collaborate with Yo-Yo Ma's Silk Road Ensemble in their 2015 Global Musician Workshop and recently gave a TEDx performance discussing the relationship between his six-string electric cello compositions and classical and popular music.
+Wytold is also actively composing and performing several commissioned works with the contemporary dance company, Christopher K Morgan & Artists (CKM&A).
+Recently Wytold was in residence with CKM&A at the Maui Cultural Center in Hawaii to create Pohaku, a piece that explores historical and current interactions between western and native Hawaiian cultures.
+Wytold is composing the score for Pohaku collaboratively with Kumu Hula Elsie Ryder, and the piece will premier in a 4-island Hawaiian tour in April 2016.
+Wytold is an NS Design featured artist, recent Strathmore Artist in Residence, and a recipient of several grant awards from the Maryland State Arts Council, the DC Commission on the Arts and Humanities, and the Arts and Humanities Council of Montgomery County.
+Wytold has also performed at the Sundance Film Festival, the Kennedy Center Millennium Stage, the Smithsonian American Art Museum, the French Embassy, the National Geographic Museum, the Strathmore Performing Arts Center, the Levine School of Music, the Phillips Collection, Sydney-Harman Hall, the DC Jazz Festival, the Clarice Smith Center for the Performing Arts, the Atlas Performing Arts Center, and the National Cherry Blossom Festival, among many other venues.

 Wytold (William Wytold Lebing) began private lessons in classical cello repertoire at age 10 and participated in school and regional youth orchestras throughout Northern Virginia, often as principal chair.
 Wytold always dreamt of going to college to study cello performance but was held back by carpal tunnel syndrome, caused by an over-zealous and technically unsound approach to the instrument.
 After a 1.5 year hiatus, Wytold reintroduced himself to playing music by learning folk songs on the acoustic guitar.
 Guitar strumming and finger-picking gradually reintroduced Wytold's fingers and wrists to the motions involved in performing and also instilled a new soul and passion for heart-felt musicianship and the musical experience.